deniseschannon/rancher-catalog/infra-templates/scheduler/10/README.md

 ## Scheduler

-### Changelog for v0.6.3
+### Changelog for v0.8.3

-* Uses a fixed listen address of 169.254.169.250, instead of all available IP addresses.
+* Fixed a panic that could occur if metadata was not available